jakseluz/GreekBase/README.md

 	./[run.sh](./run.sh)
 in order to generate the parser and its tools needed later.

-For now, printing the AST tree is possible, as well as receiving semantic errors and warnings.
+For now, printing the AST tree is possible, as well as receiving semantic errors and warnings in the console.
+Output C source file is saved to ./[output/](./output/) directory if there are now [Error]s.

 2. To do so, please run [main.py](./main.py).